nedrysoft/pingnoo/README.md

 ### Deployment

-The deploy.py python script is used to create runnable/installable binaries for the given operating system.
+The deploy.py python script creates runnable/installable binaries for the given operating system.

 - ***Linux*** - Generates a stand-alone AppImage for easy use.
 - ***Windows*** - Generates an installer for easy deployment.
 - ***Mac OS*** - Generates a DMG file for easy deployment.

-The script requires python 3.6 or later, curl and the [colorama](https://github.com/tartley/colorama) python module to enhance the console output, the colorama module can be installed using pip:
+The script requires Python 3.6 or later, curl and the [colorama](https://github.com/tartley/colorama) python module to enhance the console output.
+You can install the Colorama module with the following command.

 `pip3 install colorama`

 The script provides the following parameters:

-- `--qtdir="<path to qt>"` - the path to the version of qt that the application was built against
+- `--qtdir="<path to qt>"` - the path to the version of qt used.
 - `--curlbin="<path to curl binary>"` - the path to the curl binary, i.e `"/usr/bin/curl"`.
 - `--arch="<x64|x86>"` - the architecture to deploy
 - `--type=<release|debug>` - the build type to deploy